feelinglovelynow/ace-graph-database/README.md

     },

-    // See how the uid for the AddNodeToGraph is _:Matrix --- Thanks to enums placed after _: these nodes may be referenced lower @ AddRelationshipToGraph
+    // See how the uid for the NodeInsert is _:Matrix or _:Keanu or ...
+    // Thanks to enums placed after _: these nodes may be referenced lower @ RelationshipInsert
+    // Before placing these nodes into the graph, Ace will give these nodes uids and use the created uids in the RelationshipInsert below
-    { id: 'AddNodeToGraph', node: 'Movie', x: { uid: '_:Matrix', name: 'The Matrix' } },
+    { id: 'NodeInsert', node: 'Movie', x: { uid: '_:Matrix', name: 'The Matrix' } },
-    { id: 'AddNodeToGraph', node: 'Actor', x: { uid: '_:Keanu', firstName: 'Keanu', lastName: 'Reeves' } },
+    { id: 'NodeInsert', node: 'Actor', x: { uid: '_:Keanu', firstName: 'Keanu', lastName: 'Reeves' } },
-    { id: 'AddNodeToGraph', node: 'Actor', x: { uid: '_:Laurence', firstName: 'Laurence', lastName: 'Fishburne' } },
+    { id: 'NodeInsert', node: 'Actor', x: { uid: '_:Laurence', firstName: 'Laurence', lastName: 'Fishburne' } },
-    { id: 'AddNodeToGraph', node: 'Actor', x: { uid: '_:Carrie', firstName: 'Carrie-Anne', lastName: 'Moss' } },
+    { id: 'NodeInsert', node: 'Actor', x: { uid: '_:Carrie', firstName: 'Carrie-Anne', lastName: 'Moss' } },

+    // Relationships unite two nodes and may also have props
+    // The uid for the first node is a and the uid for the second node is b
+    // For the relationship actsInMovie:
-    // a is the actor b/c schema.nodes.Actor has the ForwardRelationshipProp (Actor.actsIn)
+      // a is the actor uid b/c schema.nodes.Actor has the ForwardRelationshipProp (Actor.actsIn)
-    // b is the movie b/c schema.nodes.Movie has the ReverseRelationshipProp (Movie.actors)
+      // b is the movie uid b/c schema.nodes.Movie has the ReverseRelationshipProp (Movie.actors)
-    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', x: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
+    { id: 'RelationshipInsert', relationship: 'actsInMovie', x: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
-    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', x: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
+    { id: 'RelationshipInsert', relationship: 'actsInMovie', x: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
-    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', x: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },
+    { id: 'RelationshipInsert', relationship: 'actsInMovie', x: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },

-    // IF a uid is not specified for AddNodeToGraph as seen below THEN Ace creates one before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
+    // IF a uid is not specified for NodeInsert as seen below
+      // Ace creates a uid for this node before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
-    // IF a uid is set (crypto.randomUUID()) THEN Ace won't create a uid before placing the node into storage AND this node can be used in relationships for this ace() call by using the uid in relationships
+    // IF a uid is set (crypto.randomUUID()) for a node
+      // Ace won't create a uid before placing the node into storage AND this node can be used in relationships for this ace() call by using the uid in relationships
-    { id: 'AddNodeToGraph', node: 'Movie', x: { name: 'Avatar' } },
+    { id: 'NodeInsert', node: 'Movie', x: { name: 'Avatar' } },

-    // put a backup of the graph @ response.backup (includes data added above) { id: 'GetBackup', prop: 'backup' },
+    // put a backup of the graph @ response.backup (includes data added above) { id: 'BackupGet', prop: 'backup' },

-    // put the current graph schema @ response.schema (includes above schema) { id: 'GetSchema', prop: 'schema' },
+    // put the current graph schema @ response.schema (includes above schema) { id: 'SchemaGet', prop: 'schema' },

-    // QueryByNode --- In SQL this would be: SELECT * FROM Actor --- { actors: [ { uid: 'abc', firstName: 'Keanu', lastName: 'Reeves' }, ... ] }
+    // NodeQuery --- In SQL this would be: SELECT * FROM Actor --- { actors: [ { uid: 'abc', firstName: 'Keanu', lastName: 'Reeves' }, ... ] }
-    { id: 'QueryByNode', node: 'Actor', prop: 'actors' },
+    { id: 'NodeQuery', node: 'Actor', prop: 'actors' },

-    // QueryByRelationship --- Querying by node or by relationship is possible --- { actsInMovie: [ { _uid: 'abc', _salary: 9001, star: { firstName: 'Keanu' }, actsIn: { name: 'The Matrix', ... } } ] }
+    // RelationshipQuery --- Querying by node or by relationship is possible --- { actsInMovie: [ { _uid: 'abc', _salary: 9001, star: { firstName: 'Keanu' }, actsIn: { name: 'The Matrix', ... } } ] }
     {
-      id: 'QueryByRelationship',
+      id: 'RelationshipQuery',
       relationship: 'actsInMovie',
       prop: 'actsInMovie',
       x: {
         _uid: true, // actsInMovie relationship prop: _uid will be in the response
         _salary: true, // actsInMovie relationship prop: _salary will be in the response
-        actsIn: true, // Actor.actsIn node prop: b/c no props are specified like in the QueryByNode above, all none relationship props for the Movie node (uid, name) will be in the response
+        actsIn: true, // Actor.actsIn node prop: b/c no props are specified like in the NodeQuery above, all none relationship props for the Movie node (uid, name) will be in the response
         actors: { // Movie.actors node prop
           $o: { alias: 'star' }, // rather then actors, show star in the response
           firstName: true, // only show the Actor's firstName